Primitive defense mechanisms to cope with an impaired self

 Splitting and projection are common primitive defense mechanisms that are used to cope with an impaired sense of self.
 They can cause someone to react impulsively in relationships, based on distorted judgments caused by misinterpreting the actions of others.
 Splitting causes the individual to have a distorted perception of themselves and others.
 Often, a person does not know whether their feelings are caused by others or belong within themselves.
 Individuals with a fragmented self will use primitive defense mechanisms to protect against intolerable feelings within themselves, often caused by past loved ones in childhood.

 Are you constantly angry at your partner for how you feel?
 Are they really responsible for how you feel, or could you be using primitive defensive mechanisms to cope with a fragmented sense of self?
-Offering relationship counselling Melbourne I see many individuals who feel rejected, unloved or angry over and over again, in every relationship.
+Offering relationship therapy I see many individuals who feel rejected, unloved or angry over and over again, in every relationship.
 Primitive defences are a way to protect against underlying feelings of self-loathing that get triggered, so the partner becomes bad, uncaring and mean, instead.
 Individuals with an impaired self or personality disorder often project their feelings outside of themselves, to regulate their emotions, often having patterns of unstable relationships.

 How can primitive defense mechanisms distort the way we relate to ourselves and others?